mxyx0412/TheOtherUs/README.md

 ## Blackmailer
 ### **Team: Impostors**
-The Miner is an Impostor who has the ability to silence someone during a meeting..\
+The Blackmailer is an Impostor who has the ability to silence someone during a meeting..\
 \
 **NOTE:**
-The blackmailer has a special ability that allows them to see who they are targeting, even if lights are out, camo is active, etc.
+The Blackmailer has a special ability that allows them to see who they are targeting, even if lights are out, camo is active, etc.

 **Intended Play:** If you are playing proxy, it is the intention of the developer that anyone who is blackmailed is blackmailed until the start of the next meeting.
 Essentially this means that the player who was blackmailed is not able to utilize proxy the next round.